 - Medical evacuation can be extremely expensive.
 If you don’t have coverage for emergency evacuation, you could pay upwards of USD $20,000 if you have to be airlifted to Bangkok or Singapore.
 To top it off, you’ll have to pay the transporters upfront.

 Health insurance options for expats in Cambodia

-The only way to truly guarantee yourself and your loved ones the treatments that you deserve anywhere in the world is with a quality international health insurance plan.
-We can provide policies that are globally portable and guaranteed for life, this means that even if you and your family should relocate away from Cambodia, your plan will travel with you and continue to provide you with the coverage that you deserve, even if you have been diagnosed with a serious, long lasting, chronic condition.
+The only way to truly guarantee that you and your loved ones get proper treatment anywhere in the world is with a quality international health insurance plan.
+At Pacific Prime, we can provide policies that are globally portable, which means that even if you and your family move away from Cambodia, your plan will travel with you and continue to provide you with the coverage that you deserve.

 Additionally, the expat health insurance plans in Cambodia that we provide will offer you a number of add-on benefits such as maternity coverage, dental treatment, and emergency evacuation.
 Contact us today to speak to our expert consultants and find the most suitable health insurance plan for your needs and budget.